 Coronary Angiography Explained

-A catheter is inserted into an artery, usually in the groin or in the arm or wrist which is pushed forward to the heart, and the X-ray images of the heart is created to check for the blocked or narrowed arteries.
+During Coronary Angiography, a catheter is inserted into an artery, usually in the groin or in the arm or wrist which is pushed forward to the heart, and the X-ray images of the heart is created to check for the blocked or narrowed arteries.
 Then a catheter with a balloon at its end is inserted into the narrowed coronary artery.
 Inside the blocked artery, this balloon is inflated and deflated several times, compressed against the artery wall till the plaque is removed and the artery is widened so that blood flow improves.

 The catheters are removed once the artery has been successfully re-opened.